m11nh/Spam-email-machine-learning-model/README.md

 Note for setting up
 * open SpamEmailML.ipynb on jupyter/machine learning studios
 * make sure spambase.csv is in same folder (data file)
-* can now run everything in the jupyter notebook
+* cell - run all to create and run model

 Project inspiration/goal
 * develop a machine learning model that can detect spam emails